Tommy Thompson Park Bird Research Station

 Since opening the research station we have received a high level of interest in volunteering for our monitoring programs, but unfortunately because space is limited we cannot provide opportunities for everyone in these programs.
 Applicants with suitable skills and a genuine passion for birds or intend to pursue a career in ornithology are given priority for participation in bird monitoring programs.

-TTPBRS is operated by Toronto and Region Conservation Authority (TRCA) with support from the Living City Foundation, a non-profit registered charity.
+TTPBRS is operated by Toronto and Region Conservation Authority (TRCA) with support from the Toronto and Region Conservation Foundation (formerly The Living City Foundation), a non-profit registered charity.
 100% of your donation to TTPBRS supports our monitoring, research and outreach and education programs.

 The Toronto and Region Conservation Foundation is an independently-governed charitable organization dedicated to the protection and restoration of the natural environment in the Toronto region.
 Donations to TTPBRS are gratefully received either on-site at the research station or online donation via the Toronto and Region Conservation Foundation.